Tobael/FairMoney/README.md

 - Ensure that Docker is installed by executing `docker --version` in your shell.
 - If Docker is installed, run `docker compose up`.
 - The command will build the application, create Docker images and run the containers.
+- The access to Backend or Frontend, check the port configuration in `./docker-compose.yml`
+  - (defaults to Backend 8003 and Frontend 8002)

 ### Frontend